soapboxfork/ombuds-spec/doc/web-relay-api.md

         "hs-addr":     "493092esdfaefa.onion"
     }

-`/status` returns the status of the API server.
+`/status` returns the status of the web relay.

 Schema: